ARMmbed/post-mortem-debugging/article/post-mortem.md

 ### Starting a post-mortem debug session

+Now we can put the [dump_firmware.py](https://github.com/janjongboom/mbed-post-mortem-debugging/blob/master/dump_firmware.py) Python script to good use.
+Run the script with the crashed device plugged in:

 **Note:** If you’re using virtualenv to run yotta, run this script in the same virtualenv environment.
 On Windows, run this script from 'Run yotta' in your start menu.

-Run the script with the crashed device plugged in:

 ```bash
 write-to-address-zero $ python dump_firmware.py